jinbora0720/starter-academic2/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a 5th year PhD candidate in the Statistical Science department at Duke University under the supervision of Amy H. Herring and David Dunson.
-My research interests include Bayesian hierarchical methods and spatial/spatiotemporal modelling, with a focus on environmental applications.
+I'm a 5th year Ph.D. candidate in the department of statistical science at Duke university under the supervision of Amy H. Herring and David Dunson.
+My research interests include Bayesian hierarchical methods and spatial modeling, with a focus on environmental applications.
 I care about computational efficiency, model flexibility, and interpretability.
-My current projects involve various hazardous substances such as toxic chemicals, air pollutants, and water pollutants.